apoorav-singh/apoorav-singh.github.io/README.md

-# jekyll-theme-console demo
+# Personal Website based on jekyll-theme-console
-This is a demo site for the jekyll-theme-console theme.
+Made out of demo site for the jekyll-theme-console theme.